|22.60%||Deutsche Bahn AG|

 Subject to the powers and duties of the Board, the mandate of the Human Resource Committee is to review, report on and, if required, make recommendations to the Board on matters relating to human resources and compensation policy, and to establish a plan of continuity and development of management for EUROFIMA.
 It reviews and makes recommendations on changes of the internal organization of EUROFIMA upon proposal by the management or based on external consultancy.
 Such changes can involve changes in the position of the members of the management.
 The Human Resource Committee consists of five members of the Board of Directors, these are the Chairman of the Board and four other members of the Board as appointed by the Chairman of the Board.

 Under the authority of the Chief Executive Officer and the supervision of the Board of Directors, the Management is responsible for managing the business, overseeing the day-to-day operations of the organization, and preparing decisions for the Board of Directors.
-The Management consists of the Chief Executive Officer, the Chief Operating Officer and the Chief Financial Officer.
+The Management consists of the Chief Executive Officer and the Chief Financial Officer.
 The Management meets as and when required by the operations of the organization.

 Get in touch